 The customer comments can be viewed publicly, businesses have an incentive to be attentive to everybody via social media.
-Not replying means you are ignoring the customer.
+Not replying means you are ignoring the customers.
 Just like businesses value customers they should value their feedback and comments.

-- Prepare preset answers for common customers queries for social network moderation
+- Prepare preset answers for common customers queries for social network moderation.

-- Customers love personal attention so send personalized replies based on the case
+- Customers love personal attention so send personalized replies based on the case.

 4. Keep your tone conversational